 Uninhibited, liberal, and incomparable to any other city in Europe, there simply aren’t enough adjectives to describe Berlin.
 Once divided physically and ideologically, the city has well and truly shaken off its once bleak jacket, and is now united over its live and let live maxim to life.
 Germany’s capital is also at the forefront of top gay destinations to visit in Europe, offering a host of gay clubs, parties, and gayborhoods catered to the community.
 However, Berlin’s size and neverending options can be a little overwhelming for the first time visitor.
 So to simplify things, we’ve created the gay bucket list of top things to do in Berlin for your next gaycation.
 We’ll see you at Berghain...

-1) Get your fix of German beer at one of the corner shops (Trinkhalle) for a mere 1 euro!
+1) Get your fix of local beer at one of the corner shops (Trinkhalle) for a mere 1 euro!

 2) Leave your inhibitions at the door of KitKat Club, and prepare for a loose night of clubbing - most probably in the nude.